Debt ceiling explained: What to know about the showdown in Washington as default looms

 There are other policy priorities under consideration, as well, including steps to improve the electrical grid and speed the permitting of construction and development of energy projects.
 While members of both parties favor those ideas, Republicans and Democrats haven't always agreed on how to resolve it.

-McHenry said Friday that the negotiations are “small step by small step" and that there's “not an hour that goes by” that Republicans are not communicating with the White House.
+North Carolina Rep. Patrick McHenry, another of McCarthy's negotiators, said the negotiations are “small step by small step" and that there's “not an hour that goes by” that Republicans are not communicating with the White House.

 “There is forward progress, but each time there is forward progress, the issues that remain become more difficult and more challenging," McHenry said.